-The self evaluation would look at the overall performance of the project and its results, assessing project relevance, effectiveness, efficiency and sustainability of results, including the contribution to capacity development and the achievement of global environmental goals.
-The final evaluation, undertaken by UNIDO, should also provide recommendations for follow-up activities.
-Findings of this report will be incorporated as recommendations for the design of similar projects.
+The final self evaluation will assess the overall performance of the project and its results, assessing project relevance, effectiveness, efficiency and sustainability of results, including the contribution to capacity development and the achievement of global environmental goals.
+This evaluation, to be undertaken by UNIDO, should also provide recommendations for post-NIP activities.
+Findings of this report will be incorporated as recommendations into the design of similar projects.